 - How Do You Pick A New Country?

 How Do You Pick A Country?

-When this happens, there's a checklist of items that the ILP directors go through to see if the proposed area would be a good fit for our program.
+When a potential new country is presented, there's a checklist of items that the ILP directors go through to see if the proposed area would be a good fit for our program.
 While each country is a bit different and we do we take cultural differences in mind (for example you might be living with a host family in Ukraine but in a dorm in China), there is a set of expectations and standards that make up what the ILP volunteer program is — and we aim to keep that as consistent as possible for all locations.

 What Do You Look For?

 Will there be nearby areas you can travel to or explore during your free time?
 Are you able to meaningfully fill your free time?
 Is this a part of the world that is deemed generally safe for travelers?